pysal/logo/README.md

 ### How to use
  * See the `Examples` sections of the `create_logo()` and `create_favicon()` docstrings.
  * See `PySAL_logo_creation.ipynb` for more examples.
+ * For quick creation of the modernized "canon2020/PySAL2020" logo run the following from the command line within the top directory:
+     * `$ python runner.py`

 ### Requirements
  * Python 3.6+ (numpy)